 In-band management — The access volume is used for an in-band connection to manage the storage array.
 This can only be done if you are managing the storage array with the command line interface (CLI).

-In-band management is not available for EF600 or EF300 storage systems.
+In-band management is not available for EF600 storage systems.

 An access volume is automatically created the first time you assign a volume to a host.
 For example, if you assign Volume_1 and Volume_2 to a host, when you view results of that assignment, you see three volumes (Volume_1, Volume_2, and Access).